Quick Summary

 By identifying the specific causes of your procrastination, you can take targeted actions to overcome it, boosting your productivity and helping you achieve your goals.

-Procrastination can take many forms, each with its own unique patterns.
+Procrastination can take many forms, each with its unique patterns.
 Understanding the various types can help you identify why you delay tasks and how to combat it.

 Here are three distinct types of procrastination –

-1 Worried about the outcome of the task.1 Believes in completing the task without worrying about the output.
+| 1 Worried about the outcome of the task. | 1 Believes in completing the task without worrying about the output. |

-2 Overthink and overprepare before initiating work.2 Initiates work with adequate planning but does not delay it with overpreparation in want of perfection.
+| 3 Take the burden of their work. | 2 Initiates work with adequate planning but do not delay it with overpreparation in want of perfection. |

 2. Understand the Root Cause – Dig deeper into why you’re procrastinating.
 Is the task boring, overwhelming, or unclear?
 Identifying the specific reason for your procrastination can help you find targeted solutions to tackle the task effectively.